emuell/afseq/docs/src/API/sequence.md

 ### transpose([*self*](../API/builtins/self.md), step : [`integer`](../API/builtins/integer.md) | [`integer`](../API/builtins/integer.md)[])<a name="transpose"></a>
 `->`[`Sequence`](../API/sequence.md#Sequence)

-> Transpose all notes key values with the specified step value or values.
+> Transpose all note's key values with the specified step value or values.
 >
 > Values outside of the valid key range (0 - 127) will be clamped.
 >